nginx-architects/njs-examples/module15.rst

 Modifying or deleting cookies sent by the upstream server [http/response/modify_set_cookie]
 ===========================================================================================

+NGINX Javascript uses the `js_header_filter` directive to modify headers sent by the upstream server before they are proxied back to the client.
+In this example, we remove any cookie that is shorter than the minimum length specified in a `len` argument on the query string.

 **Step 1:** Use the following commands to start your NGINX container with this lab's files:

 .. code-block:: shell